Lalena Shaver Lalena Shaver

 The first thing Samson did in our home was sleep.

 There were moments in those first weeks, between the long stretches of sleep, when Samson was awake — mostly for meals, because Samson has always understood that meals are sacred and not to be missed.
-He loves his food with a sincerity that I find deeply endearing.
+He loves his food with a sincerity, urgency and relief that I find deeply endearing.
 But in those wakeful moments, between bites and between sleeps, he would watch.

 He watched everything.